Asian Twist by 365 Food

 A Note on Queenstown Comparisons

 For readers focused on Singapore, the city's dining range extends from the Science Park corridor outward to concentrated dining districts with far higher density.
 Etna Restaurant in Outram, Little Italy Katong in Marine Parade, and Du Du Shou Shi in Jurong West each represent distinct neighbourhood dining cultures across the island.
-At the international reference end, Le Bernardin in New York City and Atomix in New York City illustrate how the top tier of fine dining in major markets operates, providing a useful calibration point for understanding how Singapore's own upper-market segment positions itself globally.
+At the international reference end, Le Bernardin in New York City and Atomix in New York City illustrate how fine dining in major markets operates, providing a useful calibration point for understanding how Singapore's own upper-market segment positions itself globally.

 How It Stacks Up